mwilco03/Water-Controller/docs/CONTROLLER_TEAM_INSTRUCTIONS.md

 The DCP Identify Response contains the station name in DCP_OPTION_DEVICE / DCP_SUBOPTION_DEVICE_NAME.
 The controller parses this at `dcp_discovery.py:175-180` and stores it as the RTU identifier.

+**ACTION**: Same as the DHCP note above — remove DCP Set-Name from the Water-Controller `CLAUDE.md` connection sequence.
+The controller reads the station name from DCP Identify Response, it does not write one.

 ---